Elie Katz: Biography

 Katz was elected to the Teaneck Township Council in 1997.

 He was elected Mayor of Teaneck in 2006, making him the youngest person to serve in that office as well as the first Orthodox Jew.
 Katz served until 2008, when he was replaced by Kevie Feit.
 Katz served as deputy mayor in 2016 when Lizette Parker died in office.
 He thus filled in as acting mayor for several months until the town council elected Mohammed Hameeduddin on July 1, 2016.
+On July 2, 2018, Katz was unanimously elected Deputy Mayor I of Teaneck, nominated by Mayor Mohammed Hameeduddin and seconded by Councilman Keith Kaplan.
+On July 1, 2020, Katz was elected Deputy Mayor I of Teaneck, nominated by Councilman Mark Schwartz and seconded by Councilman Keith Kaplan.On January 3, 2023, Katz was unanimously elected Deputy Mayor 2 of Teaneck during the council's reorganization meeting, after being nominated by Councilmember Hillary Goldberg and seconded by Mayor Michael Pagan.

 Katz is currently serving his sixth term on Teaneck's Township Council.

 Business

 Katz is currently the CEO of National Retail Solutions, a subsidiary of IDT Corporation.
 He previously worked for Fabrix Systems, Citizens Choice Energy, and Zedge.
 On January 22, 1996, Katz opened the Kosher Chinese style Restaurant, Chopstix, in Teaneck, New Jersey.